What to do in Kotor: the Most Picturesque Town in Montenegro

 Top things to do nearby:

-• Take a Trip to Skadar Lake—Located just a short drive away, Skadar Lake is the largest lake in the Balkans and home to many species of birds, fish and other wildlife.
-Enjoy a boat trip around the lake or take a hike through the surrounding mountains.
+• Take a Trip to Skadar Lake.
+Located just a short drive away, Schkodra Lake is the largest lake in the Balkans and home to many species of birds, fish and other wildlife.
+You can enjoy a boat trip around the lake or take a hike through the surrounding mountains.

 • Tour Stari Bar.
 Located just 25 kilometers away, Stari Bar is an ancient fortified city with a rich history.
 Explore the old ruins and wander through the cobblestone streets.
 Another great town, Ulcinj is only 45 min away from there.

 • Take a Trip to Budva.
-Enjoy spectacular beaches and the intensely turquoise clear water of Adriatic Sea and explore Montenegro's most popular tourist destination.
+Not only does Budva has lively wibe, but you'll find many spectacular beaches to enjoy the intensely turquoise clear water of Adriatic Sea.
+Budva is one of the Montenegro's most popular destination.

 • Visit Herceg Novi.
 It's another picturesque coastal town located at the entrance to the Bay of Kotor.
 It has better beaches than Kotor, and you might be in luck and they have one or another festival going on.